Table of Contents

 In fact, we did just this for one of our clients!
 First, we set up the standard Google Analytics checkout funnel, which has two steps.

 - If the user entered at any stage, no matter how non-uniform or customized the checkout funnels are across all brands, markets or regions, we fire a checkout step one.

 - If they purchase, we fire the transaction (step two).
 This allows us to see the global drop-off or the global conversion rate in a uniform fashion.

-This allowed us to create custom funnel reports and visualizations in either Google Analytics or Google Data Studio – or any other visualization platform – to show per market, per brand, or per country.
+This allowed us to create custom funnel reports and visualizations in either Google Analytics 360 (a suite 360 enterprise only feature) or Google Data Studio – or any other visualization platform – to show per market, per brand, or per country.
 We could even show per language setting or per platform, while still maintaining the global roll-up view.

 Another key you may need to consider is tracking attributes such as product name across a multi-market, multi-brand organization.
 You might have some products sold in multiple countries and multiple currencies.
 If you are selling that product in Germany, it might have a German name on the website while having an English name on the US website.

 When you are tracking the data together in that global roll-up to get cross-brand, cross-department analysis, it will look like two separate products because they are listed in two different languages.
 The lesson learned here is this: For every single product, track both the local product name or local product attributes as well as the international or global roll-up values.
 This typically would be English, since that’s the most common language globally.
 From an HQ or headquarters perspective, getting one common set of very uniform nomenclature is ideal.